LLNL/axom/src/components/shroud/docs/tutorial.rst

         rv = booltological(tut_function3(logicaltobool(arg)))
     end function function3

 The wrapper routine uses the library function ``logicaltobool`` and ``booltological`` to use the compiler to convert between the different kinds of logical types.
 This is the first example of the wrapper doing work to create a more idiomatic Fortran API.
 It is possible to call ``TUT_function3`` directly from Fortran, but the wrapper does the type conversion necessary to make it easier to work within an existing Fortran application.

 Character
 ^^^^^^^^^

 Character variables have significant differences between C and Fortran.
 The Fortran interoperabilty with C feature treat a ``character`` variable of default kind as an array of ``character(kind=C_CHAR,len=1)``.
-The wrapper then deals with the C convenrtion of ``NULL`` termination with Fortran's blank filled.
+The wrapper then deals with the C convention of ``NULL`` termination with Fortran's blank filled.

 C++ routine::

+    const std::string& Function4a(
-    const std::string& Function4a(const std::string& arg1, const std::string& arg2)
+        const std::string& arg1,
+        const std::string& arg2)
     {
         global_str = arg1 + arg2;
         return global_str;